mvolkmann/blog/src/rust.md

 {% aTargetBlank "https://github.com/mvolkmann/rust-poker", "rust-poker" %}.
 All of these tests are executed by entering `cargo test`.

+By default output to stdout is captured and not displayed.
+To run the tests and see this output, enter `cargo test -- --nocapture`.

 Doc tests are placed in special comments above the library functions they test.
 A nice feature of these tests is that they provide examples of using the function they test along with other comments about the function.